 What to do now: stay active and consider buying U.S. equities

 We think there's a place for active investors with long-term records of following a disciplined investment process that generates repeatable and consistent performance.
 If an active investment manager has a track record of delivering alpha over the long term—one, three, five, or ten years—we do think that active has a place.
-We do not believe a U.S. recession is on the near-term horizon, and we are optimistic about the opportunities that quality U.S. equities trading at attractive valuations currently offer investors.
+We don't believe a U.S. recession is on the near-term horizon, and we're optimistic about the opportunities that quality U.S. equities trading at attractive valuations currently offer investors.

 1 U.S. Census Bureau, as of 9/30/16.
 2 S&P Dow Jones Indices, as of 9/30/16.